 If you receive prescription painkillers, take them as prescribed and don’t share them with friends or family.
 Dispose of any unused medications at medication disposal sites.
 Why is this important?
 Most adolescents who misuse prescription pain relievers are given them for free by a friend or relative, and four in five new heroin users started out misusing prescription painkillers.

-This doesn’t mean that those struggling with chronic pain need to go without their medication, or that anyone who takes prescription opioids after surgery will develop an addiction.
+This doesn’t mean that people struggling with chronic pain need give up their medication and suffer, or that anyone who takes prescription opioids after surgery will develop an addiction.
 It means we need to understand the risks of opioid medications, just as we do with alcohol and other substances.
-If you are taking prescription opioids and find yourself taking more than prescribed, or obsessing about your next dose, talk with your doctor or sign up for a Workit program for counseling support.
+If you are taking prescription opioids and find yourself taking more than prescribed, or obsessing about your next dose, talk with your doctor or look into a substance use recovery program (like ours at Workit Health) to get the help you need.

 3. Medication to treat opioid addiction works.

-All this information can seem scary, but if you’re struggling with opioid addiction there are now FDA-approved medications to not only help through withdrawal, but also stabilize you on the path to long-term recovery.
-You don’t have to suffer through a cold turkey detox or get incredibly sick before getting better.
-Studies show that medications like methadone, buprenorphine, and naltrexone can reduce cravings and reduce risk of relapse and overdose.
-If you’re struggling, reach out to a health professional -- help is available.
+All this information about the dangers of opioids can seem scary!
+But if you’re struggling with opioid addiction, know that there are now FDA-approved medications to help you through withdrawal, and also to support you on the path to stable, long-term recovery.
+You don’t have to suffer through a cold-turkey detox or get incredibly sick before getting better.
+Studies show that medications like methadone, buprenorphine, and naltrexone can reduce cravings and reduce the risk of relapse and overdose.
+If you’re struggling, reach out to a health professional—help is available.

 Learning to recognize the signs of opioid overdose can help you save a life.